 Dance Mogul: How important is it to you that people dance and feel something when they hear your music?

 Tracy Hamlin: What is really important to me is that I stay true to my music and not fall prey to temporary fads.
 I try to create music that really moves me internally and externally.
 It is always a bonus when my songs are embraced and I receive positive feedback about my artistry.

 Dance Mogul: How important bands to an artist’s stage show and do you feel they should get more credit for their work?

 Tracy Hamlin: I always say that there is no “I” in team and that the support of my band is crucial to the success of my show.
 Therefore, I make sure that everyone is recognized and acknowledged.

-Dance Mogul: How has being an artist helped build your self-esteem?
+Dance Mogul: How is being an artist helped build your self-esteem?

-Dance Mogul: What is your advice for the youth that want to pursue a career in the arts?
+Dance Mogul: What is your advice for the youth that wants to pursue a career in the arts?

 Tracy Hamlin: It is very important for aspiring artists to know that pursuing a career in the arts is not as easy as it looks.
 While the rewards can be great, you have to prepare yourself physically, mentally and spiritually while having great discipline because this business has many snakes in the grass and all that glitters is not gold.
 The music business really is a business.
 One should educate themselves about the industry while practicing overtime to perfect their craft so that when opportunities knock, you are prepared and not “getting ready”.

 Dance Mogul: Do you have any current projects coming out?